BorjaOteroFerreira/GestureController/README.md

 - Detects gestures such as opening hands, tilting head, and more.
 - Customizable gesture mapping to keyboard inputs.
 - Real-time feedback and visualization of detected gestures.
+- Save and Load configuration (.Json files)
+- Load and remove gestures in real time

 ## Installation
 1. Clone this repository to your local machine.